Query Details

 | where Permissions has_any(MonitoredScope)

-This query is designed to identify potentially suspicious OAuth applications that have been used to access and manipulate emails.
-Here's a simple breakdown of what it does:
+This query is designed to identify potentially suspicious OAuth applications that have recently been added and might be used to access or manipulate emails.
+Here's a simple breakdown of what the query does:

-Monitored Permissions: It defines a list of specific permissions related to email and file access that are considered sensitive or potentially risky.
-These include permissions like reading, writing, and sending emails, as well as accessing files.
+1. Monitored Permissions: It defines a list of specific permissions related to email access and user data that are considered sensitive or potentially risky.

-Time Frame: The query looks for OAuth applications that were added within the last hour.
+3. Time Filter: It filters for applications that were added within the last hour.

-Unverified Publishers: It further narrows down to applications that do not have a verified publisher, which could imply a higher risk of being malicious or untrustworthy.
+5. Publisher Verification: It checks for applications that do not have a verified publisher, which could indicate a higher risk.

 Steven Lim